Climate

 Dengue-blocking mosquitoes here to stay

-Mosquitoes carrying anti-viral bacteria show remarkable stability a decade since their release in field trials, shows University of Melbourne research
+Mosquitoes carrying anti-viral bacteria show remarkable stability a decade since their release in field trials.
+New strains have now been developed to help future-proof dengue control

 A sustainable future for women in science